 As STEM professionals, we have an obligation and responsibility to share our gifts, insight, and talents with others.
 We need to make our presence known and have our voices heard, individually and collectively.
 Unless we are seen and heard, we are not visible or attainable.
-We must have presence rather than merely exist so that girls and underrepresented groups can see themselves as achievers and game changers.
+We must have presence rather than merely exist.

-Talk to people in the field that you are interested in, seek out internships and job opportunities to get hands on experience, read about your career of interest, volunteer at organizations promoting STEM, network, and take courses that help strengthen your competitive edge.
-It is also very important to bring others along as you go.
-Share your knowledge, experiences and triumphs to encourage and empower.
+Talk to people in the field that you are interested in, seek out internships and job opportunities to get hands on experience, read about your career interests, volunteer at organizations promoting STEM, network, and take courses that help strengthen your competitive edge.

 Planting my feet on Mother Earth, submerging my hands in the soil, cooling off in her cool waters, and taking in all that surrounds me.
 I also get total pleasure out of volunteering.
 It is important to give back.
-When you give freely, the Return on Investment (ROI) by far supersedes the sacrifice.
-In addition, I love traveling, exploring different regions and cultures.
-Exposure is the best educator and helps to reduce and limit prejudice and bias.
+When you give freely, the return on investment by far supersedes the sacrifice.